|My rice dish is healthy, easy and delicious!|

 Fresh herbs are excellent in rhis Rice Pilaf as well.
 I like to dry mine and then process them in the food processor to get a spice blend or a single herb powder to provide exquisite flavor.
 Again, you can switch out spices or peppers to suit your own taste.
 I, however, love hot Hungarian wax or Jalapeno peppers to give it that nice nip, but that is my personal preference.

 The Virgin Palm Oil is a reddish oil that brings a delicious change to this pilaf as well as tinting the rice a deep yellow.

 You can use chicken or beef stock or just use plain water.
 All options work in my recipe from throwing in some left over chopped chicken or beef or even adding some cooked lentils.
 The addition of legumes turns this rice dish into a complete protein and a great vegetarian meal.

-Giving this recipe a try is worth it if you want a delightful change.
+Giving my Rice Pilaf recipe a try is worth it if you want a delightful change.
 Trust me, and you will like it!

 1 medium onion, chopped fine

 1 hot Hungarian wax pepper (or any pepper), chopped